elemaudio/website/src/pages/docs/guides/Custom_Native_Nodes.md

 {
     FloatType const** inputData;
     size_t numInputChannels;
-    FloatType* outputData;
+    FloatType** outputData;
+    size_t numOutputChannels;
     size_t numSamples;
     void* userData;
 };
 ```

-Notice in particular that there is exactly 1 output channel (all Elementary nodes emit single-channel signals), and that the
-opaque `userData` pointer is passed through from your higher level call to `elem::Runtime<FloatType>::process`.
+Note that the opaque `userData` pointer is passed through from your higher level call to `elem::Runtime<FloatType>::process`.
 This allows you
 to pass host-level information through your audio graph, and for your custom node instances to act upon it.
 A typical use case
 for this feature might be passing current time information (say, `ppqn` position from a host DAW) so that your custom nodes
 might emit host-synced LFO signals.